crittermike/personal-blog/src/pages/ramblings/idiot.md

   - self
 ---

 "How often each day do you feel like an idiot?
-Hopefully, the answer is ""just enough.""
+Hopefully, the answer is "just enough."
 I believe that measuring idiotic feelings per day (IFPS) is a decent method of predicting or identifying burnout.
 Here are your options:

 ## I feel like an idiot all the dang time!